Jaxon0/autobump/README.md

 # NOTICE:

 ```
-SelfBots are against Discord TOS, I do not reccommend you use this as you could get your account banned/terminated.
+SelfBots are against Discord TOS, and against Disboard TOS.
+I do not reccommend you use this as you could get your account banned/terminated.
 I am not responsible for terminated accounts and do not condone the use of this.
 ```